vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 These loops aren't as pretty as Python-level equivalents, but they get the job done.
-Remember that it isn't possible to do cross-iteration optimisation with these loop primitives, as the `body_fun` gets compiled as its own unit.
-The same rules apply, try and make `body_fun` as large as possible to give most context to XLA.
+Remember that it isn't possible to do cross-iteration optimisation with these loop primitives as `body_fun` gets compiled as its own unit.
+The same rules apply as with `jax.jit`: make `body_fun` as large as possible to give maximum context to XLA.

 If the number of loop iterations is **small and constant** it may be worth using Python loops instead.
 For example, you may use a `fori_loop` to wrap your whole diffusion model during inference, but a regular loop training an unrolled model for only two, fixed steps.

 For conditionals in compiled functions, we have a lot of options available to us in JAX.
 I won't enumerate them all here, there is a nice summary in the JAX docs